bozsahin/thebench/README.md

 #### To Uninstall

-Remove the Docker image
+1.Remove the Docker image

 ```bash
 docker rmi bozsahin/thebench:main
 ```

-3. (Optional) Uninstall Docker Desktop
+2. (Optional) Remove thebench function from your `~/.bashrc`.
+Uninstall Docker Desktop

 Follow [the official guides](https://docs.docker.com/desktop/uninstall/).

 ## Using TheBench

-You can run `thebench` and `thebench-init`  in any directory you wish to use TheBench.

 Use UP and DOWN keys for command recall.
-TheBench keeps its specific command history in `.thebenchhistory` file at your home directory.
+TheBench keeps its specific command history.

-In case the docker cannot run thebench, you may reinitiate it using `thebench-init`.
-KEEP IN MIND THAT WHEN YOU DO THAT YOUR PREVIOUS RESULTS AND COMMAND HISTORY WILL BE LOST.
+KEEP IN MIND THAT YOUR COMMAND HISTORY IS KEPT SEPARATELY DEPENDING ON FROM WHICH WORKING DIRECTORIES YOU HAVE RUN thebench.

 ### How to develop a grammar